Thursday, July 29, 2021

 Note the high water line

-We locked through #27 in Lyons at 9:15 with Scandia and Osimo following behind us.
-We had four more locks including the low spot between numbers 29 and 30.
+We entered Lock #27 in Lyons at 9:15 with Scandia and Osimo following behind us.
+We had four more locks, including the low spot between numbers 29 and 30 to navigate.
 We were told that 29 and 30 were one way travel on the half hour so we had to time our arrival for 1:30.
-We were running a few minutes behind but called ahead on the vhf to see if they would wait for us.
-He told us he had a boat in the chamber but they were willing to wait.
-We were nervous and ready for trouble but everything went smoothly.
+We were running a few minutes behind but called ahead on the VHF to see if they would wait for us.
+The Lock Master told us he had a boat in the chamber but they were willing to wait.
+We were anxious and ready for trouble but everything went smoothly.
 The Lock Master at #30 instructed us to stay away from the temporary green markers on our port side.
 Following that direction we never saw depths under 8 feet.
 We made it!
 As we entered the Lock we saw that it was Manatee tied off and patiently waiting.

 Osimo following Mystic

-We're in lift bridge territory now.
-There are 16 verticle lift bridges on the western Erie Canal between Fairport and Lockport.
-We have to request passage under each one.
+There are 16 vertical lift bridges on the western Erie Canal between Fairport and Lockport.
+We request passage to pass under each one.
 The Fairport bridge is a through-truss mechanical lift constructed in 1913-1914.
 It is famous for not being level and for having no two angles the same.
 It crosses the Erie Canal at a 32 degree angle with the south side higher than the north.
-There were a lot of boats on both sides of the canal, tied to the wall at Fairport.
-This is a popular stop but we are set on getting to Perinton.
+There were a lot of boats tied to the wall on both sides of the canal.
+Fairport is a popular stop, but we are set on getting to Perinton.

 Very calm canal